 - a.
 New Directors.
 Newly elected or appointed Directors must receive standards of conduct training within 60 calendar days of the Director assuming their position. - b.
 New Employees.
 New Officers or Employees must receive standards of conduct training within 10 business days of beginning work. - c.
 Periodic Training.
 At least annually, the SOCO shall conduct training for all Directors, Officers, and Employees, which will include, at a minimum, updates to the SOC Program and Code of Ethics. - d.
 Written Certification.
 The SOCO must obtain written or electronic training participation certifications from every Director, Officer, and Employee and maintain those records in line with this Policy and the SOC regulations. - 6.
+Periodic Reviews.
+The SOCO or a qualified designee will conduct scheduled periodic reviews of its SOC Program, including this Policy, to determine the continued adequacy of the program.
+Each review will assess consistency with Association practices, financial service industry best practices and FCA regulations, identifying any required updates as well as an analysis of the internal audit of the SOC Program and any changes to the scope that would be appropriate.
+Within a reasonable time following completion, the SOCO will present a summary report to the board outlining the SOCO's periodic review of the SOC Program. - 7.
 SOCO Reporting.
-In addition to any other reporting requirements of the SOCO as set forth under this Policy, the SOCO shall report to the board as follows: - a.
+In addition to any other reporting requirements of the SOCO as set forth under this Policy, the SOCO shall report to the board as follows:

+- a.
 At each board meeting, report on any Material Conflict of Interest determination.
-For this section, a Material Conflict of Interest determination means any case the SOCO has a duty to investigate and/or disclose to the board under 12 C.F.R. § 612.2170(d) and this Policy.
+For this section, a Material Conflict of Interest determination means any case the SOCO has a duty to investigate and/or disclose to the board under 12 C.F.R. § 612.2170(d) and this Policy. - b.

-b.
 The SOCO shall present to the board on an annual basis, or on a more frequent basis if required by the board, a summary report on Material Conflicts of Interest and Code of Ethics matters or SOC violations for the previous twelve (12) months.
-The summary report shall, at minimum,

-(a) summarize the SOCO's review of all annual disclosures required from Employees, Officers, and Directors, (b) specifically describe any Material Conflicts of Interest and their resolution, (c) summarize the standards of conduct training provided to Employees, Officers, and Directors over the prior 12 months.

-7. SOCO Conflict of Interest Disclosure.
+The summary report shall, at minimum,(a) summarize the SOCO's review of all annual disclosures required from Employees, Officers, and Directors, (b) specifically describe any Material Conflicts of Interest and their resolution, (c) summarize the standards of conduct training provided to Employees, Officers, and Directors over the prior 12 months. - 8.
+SOCO Conflict of Interest Disclosure.
 The SOCO shall submit in writing and present a Conflicts of Interest disclosure to the board/designated board committee/other board's designee for approval as of the Association's fiscal year end.
 In the event that any pending Conflicts of Interest matters arising under this Policy involve the SOCO, such matters shall be referred to, investigated by and approved or resolved by the board/designated board committee/other board designee.